Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 Rest your groin:

-You will need to rest your groin area from activities that may cause you pain.
+You will need to rest your groin from activities that may cause you pain.
 This will help decrease the risk of more damage to your groin.
 Use crutches or a cane as directed.

 Ice your groin:

-Ice your groin area to help decrease swelling and pain.
+Ice your groin to help decrease swelling and pain.
 Put crushed ice in a plastic bag and cover it with a towel.
-Put the ice on your groin area for 15 to 20 minutes every hour.
+Put the ice on your groin for 15 to 20 minutes every hour.
 Do this for as many days as directed.

 Elevate the injured area:

-Keep the leg on your injured side raised to help decrease pain and swelling in your groin area.
+Keep the leg on your injured side raised to help decrease pain and swelling in your groin.
 Use pillows, blankets, or rolled towels to elevate your leg as often as you can.

 You may need to exercise the injured area after your pain and swelling have decreased.
 Exercises will help prevent stiffness in the injured area and increase strength.
 Return to your normal activities slowly.
 You could injure yourself again if you try to return to normal activity too soon.
 Return to your normal level of activity when:

 Prevent another injury: